Tenancies of Unlimited Duration

 Exceptions

 Tenants (and licensees) of student specific accommodation and tenants in other limited circumstances are not protected by ‘Part 4 tenancy’ rights.
-Therefore changes introduced by Tenancies of Unlimited Duration don't impact Student Specific Accommodation.
-Please click here for further details on security of tenure.
+Therefore changes introduced by Tenancies of Unlimited Duration do not impact student specific accommodation.

 Helpful Questions and Answers